[This post will be updated if new information about places around the station comes available. 🙂 ]

 The Xinyi Commercial District, local mecca for fashion chic, is one of Taipei’s liveliest areas.
 Beside the forest of tall, ultra-modern buildings is an enclave of old residences transformed into a cultural-creative hub, backed by green hills with trails bringing superb views.
 The many styles and ways to play is Xinyi’s greatest charm!

 With a height of 508 meters, Taipei 101 was at one time the world’s tallest building.
-After buying tickets on the fifth floor for the Taipei 101 Observatory, ride the super-fast elevators to reach the 89F indoor viewing area in just 37 seconds.
+After buying tickets on the 5th floor for the Taipei 101 Observatory, ride the super-fast elevators to reach the 89F indoor viewing area in just 37 seconds.
 Enjoy grand Taipei overlooks and view the world’s largest and heaviest tuned mass damper.
 On the 91F outside observation platform see the tower’s soaring spire up close and take in even more exalted vistas.
-Each year, the Taipei 101 Run Up marathon attracts the world’s top vertical-race athletes.
+Go even higher, to the 101th floor, by signing up for the SKYLINE 460 experience.

 On the lower floors of the tower is the Taipei 101 Mall which has hundreds of brand boutiques and a large food court.
 As Taiwan’s most iconic international landmark, this skyscraper’s mall features trendy premium goods from all around the world and many specialty restaurants.
 At the end of the year come watch the brilliant Taipei 101 New Year’s Eve Fireworks Show, which draws huge crowds every New Year’s Eve!